 Turkey’s bottom line is a border with Syria not under the control of the YPG/PKK, its erstwhile mortal enemy.
 Despite Erdogan’s jingoistic drum-beating, he probably does not want to occupy Syrian territory nor provoke confrontation with Assad and his allies.
 Assad wants a Syria free of Turkish (and, indeed NATO) troops and a return of his mandate and mukhabarat to all parts of the country, including the Kurdish north.
 He can live with the YPG, but only in its “proper” place: as a vassal, defanged, compliant, and a useful ally against Ankara.

 Can and will the Kurds trust Assad?
 Never!
 After seventy years as second-class citizens in Syria, who would?
+One can but hope that the analogy of the Paris Commune is just that – an analogy only.
+That quixotic intifada ended tragically for the communards.

 Well we know where we’re going But we don’t know where we’ve been And we know what we’re knowing But we can’t say what we’ve seen And we’re not little children And we know what we want And the future is certain Give us time to work it out